NumaHOP/NumaHOP/CONTRIBUTING.md

 ### (JAVA 1) Prefer `Optional` over  `null`.

 `null` is error prone and unclear.
-When seeing the signature of a function it is not immediatly clear if the result can be `null` for this reason prefer the use of `Optional` when possible.
+When seeing the signature of a function it is not immediately clear if the result can be `null` for this reason prefer the use of `Optional` when possible.
-If not possible please annotate the argument or parameter with the `@Nullable` anotation.
+If not possible please annotate the argument or parameter with the `@Nullable` annotation.

 ### (JAVA 2) Code Comments

-Each java method in a class should be documented using javadoc comments `\** *\` at the exeption of the api handlers these sould be commented using the swagger annotations.
+Each java method in a class should be documented using javadoc comments `\** *\` at the exception of the API handlers these should be commented using the swagger annotations.

 ## HTML/CSS/JS
-### (Front-Ent 1) Code Comments
+### (Front-End 1) Code Comments

-In javascript files that defines any new angular module, use this kind of comment
+In JavaScript files that defines any new angular module, use this kind of comment
 ```js
 /**
  * @memberOf NumaHOP